operio-dev/operio-whitepaper/docs/04_architecture.md

 However, both solutions are general-purpose platforms lacking the domain-specific intelligence required for enterprise-critical business operations.
 Manus operates as a general automation platform while enterprises need solutions that understand business complexity, regulatory requirements, and industry workflows.
 Suna provides impressive technical capabilities but lacks the enterprise-grade security, compliance, and operational reliability that business-critical functions demand.

 This validates our strategic positioning: the market has proven ready for AGI-native solutions, but the enterprise opportunity requires ERP-specific architecture that combines autonomous intelligence with enterprise reliability.
 Operio occupies this unique position—AGI-native design with enterprise-grade operational understanding.
+And that is where the near future is going to.

 ## The Paradigm Shift: From Systems of Record to Systems of Intelligence

-The last fifty years of enterprise technology were defined by the system of record paradigm—a model born from database technology limitations that has reached its logical endpoint.
+The last fifty years of enterprise technology were defined by the system of record paradigm, a model born from database technology limitations that has reached its logical endpoint.
 Its legacy is fragmented data, brittle workflows, and unrealized human potential.
 That era is over.

 Operio represents the dawn of the next paradigm: the system of intelligence.

-By fundamentally rethinking enterprise architecture around a cognitive core rather than a data repository, Operio creates an entirely new category of business infrastructure—one that serves as the operational brain of the modern enterprise.
+By fundamentally rethinking enterprise architecture around a cognitive core rather than a data repository, Operio creates an entirely new category of business infrastructure, one that serves as the operational brain of the modern enterprise.
 Our platform doesn't just store what your business has done; it reasons about what your business should do next.

 This architectural foundation positions Operio to capture market-defining value as forward-thinking businesses make the inevitable transition from manual coordination to intelligent, autonomous operations.
 The competitive advantages we build for clients are based not on features but on the compounding returns of intelligence itself.

-This architecture is more than our competitive advantage—it is the blueprint for how every successful enterprise will operate in the AGI era.
+This architecture is more than our competitive advantage: it is the blueprint for how every successful enterprise will operate in the AGI era.